Yoga: mixed levels

 - Are you receiving medication for any condition?

 - Is there anything else we should know about your health?

 - Do you have a bone or joint problem, such as arthritis, osteoporosis, back or knee problems?

 An open class is not suitable for people suffering from certain ailments.
 It is inadvisable for students suffering from certain medical conditions to attend an ordinary yoga class.
 This does not mean that they should not do yoga, but they may need individual attention or a special programme of asanas (postures).
-These conditions include: Hypertension (high blood pressure that is not medicated); conditions associated with heart disease, cancer or benign tumours; epilepsy including petit mal; diabetes; Meniere's disease; detached retina; MS (Multiple Sclerosis); ME (Myalgic Encephalomyelitis); recent post-operative conditions; new students who are pregnant.
+These conditions include: Hypertension (high blood pressure); conditions associated with heart disease, cancer or benign tumours; epilepsy including petit mal; diabetes; Meniere's disease; detached retina; MS (Multiple Sclerosis); ME (Myalgic Encephalomyelitis); recent post-operative conditions; new students who are pregnant.

 Advice can be sought from the Department Office for those who have concerns about the suitability of the class for them.

 How will I be taught, and will there be any work outside the class?

 - Demonstration and practice